 If an association is not completely independent, you cannot assume because a home staging course is recognized by them that it automatically means it’s good training.

 If might very well be a great program, but you should look closer to make sure it meets your needs.

 4. Assuming that all testimonials you read are legitimate.

 Different students have different needs.
-Consider yours when you’re evaluating any home staging course.
+Consider your own needs (rather than hype) when you’re evaluating any home staging course.